insurello/recruiting/Elm-code-test.md

 ### The App

 In this little webapp you can rate ...it! ...with horses!
 But what is 'it'?.
-It is what ever the user want to rate.
+It is whatever the user wants to rate.

 The current version of the app can be found here https://ellie-app.com/6PDCnNzpN4Pa1